 Our healthcare litigation lawyers have represented pharmaceutical benefit management industry and nursing home business clients in several large recent class actions.

-- Defending the manufacturer of sports bottles in nationwide consumer fraud class actions concerning the presence of the chemical BPA in polycarbonate plastics.
+- Defended the manufacturer of sports bottles in nationwide consumer fraud class actions concerning the presence of the chemical BPA in polycarbonate plastics.
 These cases are part of an MDL in Kansas City, Missouri.
 Steptoe recently obtained orders denying motions for certification of multi-state and issues classes.

 - Successful defense of a major consumer software manufacturer in a class action alleging breaches of contract and consumer fraud.